ncatlin/cape_audit/README.md

         # Now add this objective to the test
         self.add_objective(o_has_behaviour_trace) # top level objective

+        # Objective 2: a child objective showing a finer-grained report.json parse

         # check if it caught the sleep with a specific argument
         o_sleep_hook = CapeTestObjective(test=self, objective_name="DetectSleepTime", is_informational=False)